-We treat patients with depression, anxiety, addiction, and PTSD with IV ketamine.
+We treat patients with depression, anxiety, and PTSD with IV ketamine.
 IV ketamine offers benefits many other treatments do not.
 For patients who respond well to treatment, the biggest benefit is how fast ketamine works.
 Studies with IV ketamine have shown that patients can have a rapid relief in symptoms.
 More studies are underway.

 With IV ketamine, about 70% – 75% of patients who get treatment experience positive results.
 Different studies report different success rates.
 Like any treatment, not all patients will have positive results.
 It’s also important to know that ketamine isn’t a cure, but rather an adjunct to improve your current therapy.